-Advanced Performing with Electronics (offered both semesters), is a project based course, self-motivated and designed, that focuseson preparation for three concerts each semester wherein the classbands together to produce a lunchtime event.
+Advanced Performing with Electronics (offered both semesters), is a project based course, self-motivated and designed, that focuses on preparation for three concerts each semester wherein the classbands together to produce a lunchtime event.
 Students have the opportunity to further design their own electronics "rig" and practice, and freely explore particular musical paradigms which might be "out of the box" for them.

-JURIES
+CT JURIES

 The Office of the Registrar assigns jury days and times for students at MSM.
-CPP juries take place in early May.
+CPP juries typically take place in May.
 Each jury is 15 minutes long.
-Both 1st-year and 2nd-year CPP students are required to participate.
-1st year students

-Please present three works:
+1st year studentspresent three works:

-- One piece from the 20th century
+- a.
+One piece from the 20th century

-- One piece from 21st century
+- b.
+One piece from 21st century

-- One contemporary etude, or etude-like piece 2nd year students
+- One contemporary etude, or etude-like piece